 The last thing you want is to be weighed down by your shoes while hiking all day.

-We evaluated 10 of the most popular brands and below are the hiking shoes for Women that came out on top.
+We evaluated some of the most popular brands and below are the hiking shoes for Women that came out on top.

-Quick Answer: The 7 Best Hiking Shoes For Women
+Quick Answer: The 7 Best Rated Hiking Shoes For Women

 - Merrell Women’s Moab Ventilator Hiking Shoe